 Her work has also been exhibited in France, Hungary, Portugal, England, the Czech Republic and the USA.
 Furthermore, her images have been used in magazine publications, album covers and as lead images for articles published.

-Her work is printed on request in limited editions on either archival paper, parchment or pigment on canvas.
+Her work is printed on either archival paper, parchment or pigment on canvas.
 Please feel free to contact Michelle for any enquiries.